-We were on our way to Pennsylvania to spend a week-long vacation with Ken and Linda.
+We were on our way to Pennsylvania to spend a week-long vacation.
 I decided to stop at Municipal Stadium and accomplish a number of things:

 - See my 11th Major League stadium.